Mass surveillance: Mexico

 After struggling with drug trafficking and criminal groups for decades Mexico has been strengthening their military mass surveillance.
 Approximately half of the population in Mexico does not support democracy as a form of government, and believe an authoritarian system is better if social matters are solved through it.
 The relevance of these political beliefs may make it easier for mass surveillance to spread within the country.
 "This does not necessarily mean the end of democratic institutions as a whole—such as free elections or the permanence of critical mass media—but it means strengthening the mechanisms for exercising power that exclude dialogue, transparency and social agreement."
-Developing intelligence agencies has been on Mexico's radar for a while for means of security.

 Netherlands

-According to a 2004 report, the government of the Netherlands carries out more clandestine wire-taps and intercepts than any country, per capita, in the world.
+According to a 2003 report, the Netherlands has the second highest number of wiretaps per capita in the Western world.
 The Dutch military intelligence service MIVD operates a satellite ground station to intercept foreign satellite links and also a facility to eavesdrop on foreign high-frequency radio traffic.

 An example of mass surveillance carried out by corporations in the Netherlands is an initiative started by five Dutch banks (ABN AMRO, ING, Rabobank, Triodos Bank and de Volksbank).
 In July 2020 these five banks have decided to establish Transaction Monitoring Netherlands (TMNL) in the collective fight against money laundering and the financing of terrorism.
 The goal of TMNL-organization is to gather all transaction information provided by Dutch banks in a centralized database to enable full-scale collective transaction monitoring.
 Preparations have been started but the actual monitoring by TMNL can start after an amendment of the Dutch Anti-Money Laundering and Anti-Terrorist Financing Act.

 North Korea

 Having attained the nickname 'surveillance state', North Korea's government has complete control over all forms of telecommunications and Internet.
 It is routine to be sent to a prison camp for communicating with the outside world.
 The government enforces restrictions around the types of appliances North Koreans may own in their home, in case radio or TV sets pick up signals from nearby South Korea, China and Russia.
 There is no attempt to mask the way this government actively spies on their citizens.
 In North Korea, an increasing number of citizens do have smartphones.
 However, these devices are heavily controlled and are being used to censor and observe everything North Koreans do on their phones.
 Reuters reported in 2015 that Koryolink, North Korea's official mobile phone network, has around 3 million subscribers in a country of 24 million.
-Obviously, in order to have digital data to draw from, the citizens must have access to phones and other things online.